ltrgoddard/thesis/temp.markdown

-partial or ambiguous metaphors—the comparison between plants and humans in the *PTM* being a key example—can be seen by turning to a recent prose work, *Graft and Corruption: Shakespeare’s Sonnet 15* (2015), which also deals with the plant kingdom.[^441] Despite fitting into the sequence of Prynne’s post-2001 commentaries on Shakespeare, Wordsworth and George Herbert—a category which arguably also includes 2014’s *Concepts and Conception in Poetry*, a study of Wordsworth and Wallace
+partial or ambiguous metaphors—the comparison between plants and humans in the *PTM* being a key example—can be seen by turning to a recent prose work, *Graft and Corruption: Shakespeare’s Sonnet 15* (2015), which also deals with the plant kingdom.
+Despite fitting into the sequence of Prynne’s post-2001 commentaries on Shakespeare, Wordsworth and George Herbert—a category which arguably also includes 2014’s *Concepts and Conception in Poetry*, a study of Wordsworth and Wallace